 Hero background

-Enjoy a practical and enriching experience in Zanzibar's hospitals.
-Whether you are a student or a healthcare professional, you can choose clinical and nursing activities that match your background, contribute to the everyday work of the facilities, and immerse yourself in the local culture.
+Get hands-on hospital experience in Zanzibar.
+Whether you're a student or a healthcare professional, you can pick clinical or nursing activities to suit your background, supporting the day-to-day work of the wards and getting to know the local culture.

 Where